yagni-js/yagni-dom/README.md

 ## Usage

-Source code is written using [ES6 modules](es6-modules), built using [rollup](rollup) and distributed in two formats - as CommonJS module and as ES6 module.
+Source code is written using [ES6 modules][es6-modules], built using [rollup][rollup] and distributed in two formats - as CommonJS module and as ES6 module.

 CommonJS usage: